rudrapratap601/rudrapratap601/README.md

 ## 💼 Currently
 Currently, I am strengthening my foundation in Mathematics for Machine Learning and advancing into ML to move towards predictive analytics.

-I am actively looking for a Data Analyst Internship where I can apply my skills, work on real business problems, and grow as a data professional.
+I am actively looking for a Data Analyst or Data Analytics Internship where I can apply my skills, work on real business problems, and grow as a data professional.

 ---